maurim96/candidate-test/README.md

 ## Fork This Project

-Fork this project into your local github so you can work with the code directly.
+Fork this project and work with the code directly.

 ## Development server